Brian-Pho/Textbook-Notes/content/posts/books/atomic-habits/index.md

 ## Chapter 12: The Law of Least Effort

-- Law of Least Effort: when deciding between two similar options, people tend to pick the one that requires the least amount of work.
+- *Law of Least Effort*: when deciding between two similar options, people tend to pick the one that requires the least amount of work.
 - We are motivated to do what's easy.
 - The less energy a habit requires, the more likely it's to occur.
 - The goal isn't the habit, but what it delivers.